You are here: Blog > From the brochure to the website: Why digital content behaves differently

 From the brochure to the website: Why digital content behaves differently

 We were tasked with designing an image brochure for a client.
-The work on it stretched over several months.
-Especially the imagery led to delays.
-The specially organized photoshoots with employees were labor-intensive — both organizationally and content-wise.
+The project dragged on for several months.
+Above all, the photography led to delays.
+The in-house photoshoots with staff were laborious – both organizationally and content-wise.

-The entire process requires a lot of coordination, because in the end every person depicted must be pleased with the result.
-After all, this image will be used for years.
-Additionally: Printing is expensive.
-One needs a certain print run so that production is worthwhile, and the brochure should stay in use for a correspondingly long time.
-Errors cannot be easily corrected later.
+The entire process requires a lot of coordination, because in the end every person depicted must be satisfied with the result.
+After all, this image will be used for years to come.
+In addition: Printing is expensive.
+You need a certain print run for the production to be worthwhile, and the brochure should remain in use for a long time.
+Mistakes cannot be easily corrected later.

-Since we mainly implement web projects and rarely take on printing orders, this process was somewhat unusual for us.
-In dynamic web projects, this problem occurs much less.
+Since we primarily implement web projects and only rarely take on print orders, this process was rather unusual for us.
+In dynamic web projects, this problem is far less pronounced.

-A photo shoot in winter with snow?
-Unfavorable for a flyer — after all, you see it in the summer as well.
+A winter photo shoot in snow?
+For a flyer, unfavourable – after all, you would also see it in summer.
 On a website this is far less critical.
-If the page goes live in winter, we first use winter images.
-In summer we'll shoot again and simply swap out the pictures.
+If the site goes live in winter, we first use winter images.
+In the summer we photograph again and simply replace the images.

-That is exactly why we do not see websites as static products, but as dynamic, living processes.
-With the right planning, content can be adjusted at any time to new situations.
+That is exactly why we do not see websites as a static product, but as a dynamic, living process.
+With the right planning, content can be adapted to new situations at any time.

-We love to see websites as dynamic, living processes that — with appropriate planning — can evolve in any desired direction
+We love to see websites as dynamic, living processes that can develop in any desired direction - with appropriate planning.

-A good website isn't built once.
-It is built up — and then developed further.
+A good website is not built once.
+It is built up—and then evolved.

 Erstveröffentlichung am 09.03.2026